OpenSourcePKG/rbac-simple/README.md

 rbac-simple is an implementation of a simple RBAC.

-## Installation

 ### Prerequisites

 - NodeJS 20
-- Vts is an ES module: You will need to upgrade your project configuration accordingly.
+- rbac-simple is an ES module: You will need to upgrade your project configuration accordingly.

-### Vts
+### Installation

 `npm i --save https://github.com/OpenSourcePKG/rbac-simple`